cyb3rpsych0s1s/audioware/book/pages/SCENE_DIALOG_LINES.md

 1. create an empty `Sound SFX Container` under the `Default Work Unit` in `Actor-Mixer Hierarchy`.
    ![create sound sfx container](./SCENE_DIALOG_LINES/assets/wwise-create-sound-sfx-container.png)
 1. rename the container to e.g. `8000ms`
-1. import a silent `.wav`: for convenience you can find a [1h-long .wav in the repo](https://github.com/cyb3rpsych0s1s/audioware/blob/main/silence1h.wav), a courtesy of [DBK](DBK), that you can simply trim to the appropriate duration.
+1. import a silent `.wav`: for convenience you can find a [1h-long .wav in the repo](https://github.com/cyb3rpsych0s1s/audioware/blob/main/silence1h.wav), a courtesy of [DBK][DBK], that you can simply trim to the appropriate duration.
    ![import audio](./SCENE_DIALOG_LINES/assets/wwise-import-audio.png)
 1. don't forget to use `Sound SFX`
    ![use sound sfx](./SCENE_DIALOG_LINES/assets/wwise-import-settings.png)